Here are 10 tips on how to get an A for effort.

 We’re not all born teachers, and that’s totally okay!
 Your role should be more that of supervisor and facilitator.
 Be around to help, but don’t hover unnecessarily.
 If a child is struggling with a particular question or assignment, offer suggestions and work with them to find a solution.

 Lesson 8: stay active

 Both you and your kids will benefit from working exercise into your daily routine.
 If they participate in team sport at school, check if the coach has sent home an exercise schedule.
 Encourage them to follow the programme and join in yourself a few times a week.
 If you don’t have an outdoor space or a prescribed work-out schedule, don’t worry.
 There are plenty of online resources for exercises you can do indoors to get those endorphins pumping.
 Try PE with Joe on YouTube, hosted by UK fitness instructor Joe Wick, who streams daily 30-minute workouts aimed at kids.
-Or, if you’re a Virgin Active member, download the app and earn vitality points for every workout you complete.
+Or, if you’re a Virgin Active member, download the app on Google Play or on the Apple App Store and earn vitality points for every workout you complete.

 Lesson 9: create opportunities to catch up with friends

 One of the ways kids deal with academic challenges and emotional pressures is by offloading on their buddies.
 But social distancing can chip away at even the tightest of cemented friendships.
 Older kids who have phones can stay in touch, but it’s a good idea to structure ‘bonding’ time.
 It’s more important now than ever to chat to them about what they are feeling, who they are talking to and what they are sharing.
 For younger kids, this may be the first time they have to ‘virtually’ catch up with friends.
 Hook them up with a friend on Zoom, Houseparty or Hangouts, and encourage them to tell each other about their day, read something out loud or even spend a ‘school break’ together.